Skip to main content

 • Presence of a urinary catheter preventing preoperative evaluation of continence.

-Return to urinary incontinence12 months post procedure
+Return to urinary incontinence

 The validated EPIC-26 (The Expanded Prostate Cancer Index Composite) Short Form (© The University of Michigan).

-Need for incontinence improving procedure5 years post surgery
+• Need for incontinence improving procedure(5 years post surgery)